maiquealmeida/maiquealmeida/README.md

 * ✉️  You can contact me at [maique.malmeida@gmail.com](mailto:maique.malmeida@gmail.com)
 * 🧠  I'm learning systems and tools programming for artificial intelligence
 * 🤝  I'm open to collaborating on artificial intelligence projects
-* 🧩  At 40, I discovered that I am autistic, through professional diagnostic assessments.
+* 🧩  Fun fact about me: At 40, I discovered that I am autistic, through professional diagnostic assessments.
 Now a lot of things make sense! 😅

 ## 🇧🇷 PT-BR